rahil627/fighting-game-anarchy/docs/index.md

 ![](knee-animation-hitbox.gif?raw=true)

-# the way of fighting games: a fighting game anarchy a willowolf
+# the art of fighting games: a fighting game anarchy a willowolf
 a project and digital communal space passionate about fighting games, especially the research 'n development of them

 come 'n hang out at [the discord!](https://discord.gg/FtAQws9) or: